Prepreg is the English short form for "preimpregnated fibers". (Source: Wikipedia)

 - Sealant Tape

 - Vacuum tube (Temperature-resistant)

 - Spray adhesive

-- Applying the release agent also the shape
+- Applying the release agent on the mould

 - Laminate layers (self-adhesive at room temperature)

 - Apply peel ply with spray adhesiv on laminate layer

 - Repeat the process with release film and Breather & Bleeder